Why Tokyo Narita Airport Duty Free Stores Need Duty Free Bags for Retail Security

 The duty free areas span Terminal 1 (T1), Terminal 2 (T2), and Terminal 3 (T3), covering a total area of more than 20,000 square meters.
 These zones are strategically located in high-traffic areas such as international departure halls and transit zones, forming a comprehensive one-stop duty-free shopping ecosystem across all major product categories.

 Alcohol is a key category, with a strong focus on high-end Japanese products such as Hokkaido whiskies, Yamazaki single malt whisky, and premium sake (including Dassai and Juyondai).
-The selection also includes international fine wines and spirits, such as Bordeaux wines and Scotch whisky.
 Due to their high unit value, approximately 60% of these products are purchased as gifts, making secure and premium packaging essential.

 The duty free area features accessories from leading international luxury brands, luxury watches, and high-end jewelry.
 The average price per item often exceeds 100,000 JPY, with customers primarily consisting of mid- to high-end travelers.
 This segment places extremely high importance on authenticity assurance and premium packaging quality.